• AI & Money

 What is Affiliate Marketing?

-Affiliate marketing is a business model where you earn commissions by recommending products (Digital products or physical products, but we limit the scope of this playbook to physical products - Software).
+Affiliate marketing is a business model where you earn commissions by recommending products (Digital products or physical products, but we limit the scope of this playbook to digital products - especially software).

 You don’t create the product.